General Information on the Conference

 Upcoming Conferences

-The conference will open with a reception at the OSU Faculty Club (181 S Oval Mall, Columbus, OH 43210) from 5:30PM-7:00PM followed by the keynote address from 7:00PM-8:30PM by Dr. Valeria Sobol (U. of Illinois, Urbana-Champaign).
-Building on the keynote address, a plenary panel will follow on Saturday morning from 8:30AM-10:15AM at the Blackwell Inn and Conference Center (2110 Tuttle Park Pl., Columbus, OH 43210).
+The conference will commence at 5:30PM on Friday with a keynote address by Dr. Jehanne Gheith (Duke U.).
+Building on the keynote address, a plenary panel will follow on Saturday morning.
 Panels by conference participants will then be held on Saturday from 10:30AM-4:45PM and Sunday from 8:30AM-11:45AM.
-This year’s conference will also celebrate the 50th anniversary of the Society for Slovene Studies.

 Abstract and Panel Submissions

-Please send a one-paragraph abstract and a brief C.V. in a single PDF format file to cseees@osu.edu by January 27th.
+Please submit a one-paragraph abstract and C.V. in a combined, single PDF file using our submission portal by 11:59 PM EST on Friday, January 23rd.
 Undergraduate and graduate students are strongly encouraged to participate.
 Interdisciplinary work and pre-formed panels are encouraged.
-Proposals for individual papers will be accepted.
+Proposals for individual papers are also welcome.

 Registration is required to attend all conference events and activities.